shammahk/aidocgen/README.md

 # aidocgen

-A powerful CLI tool for generating comprehensive markdown documentation for TypeScript projects, using OpenAI's GPT.
+A powerful CLI tool for generating comprehensive markdown documentation for projects, using OpenAI's GPT.

 ## Installation